 Try as I might, I couldn't get a better view inside the stadium.
 I went on my slightly unmerry way to catch a train to Meols Cop towards Burscough.

-The photos as viewed from inside Haig Avenue have been taken from the internet owing to the ground being locked on my latest visit and sadly not having a camera with me in 1980.
+The photo of the 'old' Haig Avenue has been taken from the internet owing to sadly not having a camera with me in 1980.